eCommons Communities and Collections

 - Decide who may submit content to their collection or community.

 - Define an item submission workflow for each collection or community.

 - Exercise the option to limit access to collections to Cornell University IP addresses.

 - Request and approve the addition of or elimination of sub-communities or collections.

 What responsibilities does a collection or community coordinator assume?

 If a coordinator has assumed administrative responsibilities for an eCommons collection or community, then that eCommons coordinator agrees to:

-If a coordinator assumes responsibility for the deposit of items into eCommons, then they also assume the responsibilities of depositors (see Depositor Responsibilties).
+- If a coordinator assumes responsibility for the deposit of items into eCommons, then they also assume the responsibilities of depositors (see Depositor Responsibilities).

-Make decisions about collection and sub-collection definitions and names.
+- Make decisions about community, sub-community and collection (as appropriate) definitions and names.

 If there is a community or collection in eCommons for which you may be an appropriate coordinator, please contact us.